AnthonyCxx/Notes-and-Writeups/C++/Advanced/Lambda Expressions.md

 ```

 ## Using Lambdas as Function Parameter
 A function can take another function as a paramter.
-This is common
+This is common for many functions in the [_\<algorithm\>_](https://www.cplusplus.com/reference/algorithm/) library.
+Lambda expressions allow you to write a one-time function so you can use it just for the one function call.

 ## Capture Clauses and Capture Lists